-Kiva Dunes was designed by Jerry Pate, winner of the 1976 US Open as a PGA Tour rookie, and opened in 1995.
+Kiva Dunes Golf Club was designed by Jerry Pate, winner of the 1976 US Open as a PGA Tour rookie, and the course opened in 1995.
 He designed a wide-open, links-style course that meanders through sand and trees and environmentally protected areas on a stunning and secluded piece of property between the Gulf of Mexico and Bon Secour Bay.

 There are some outstanding holes at Kiva Dunes, some of which include:

 The Kiva Dunes fairways were also perfect.
 Most are ample and there is room for some error.
 Several have plenty of contour.
 All of the fairways will cause you problems if you really spray the ball thanks to water, waste bunkers, or natural areas.

 Bottom line - Kiva Dunes can be demanding but it's fair and if you pick the right set of tee boxes and avoid the bunkers you'll have a good round and even if you don't score well, you'll still enjoy this fantastic course.

-Rates: $45.00 to $93.00
+Rates: $69.00 to $125.00

 Here's How Texas Outside Determines the Scorecard Rating